 Once you sell your investment property, you need to pay taxes on any gains.
 That is true unless you utilize a 1031 exchange.
-This is a precious tax deferral strategy that enables an investor to sell a business or investment property and replace it with another property without any taxes on capital gains.
+Besides the common tax deduction methods, this is a precious tax deferral strategy that enables an investor to sell a business or investment property and replace it with another property without any taxes on capital gains.
 Rather than paying the taxes on the sale, the investor is permitted to use the funds to purchase a new property and delay the taxes until the future sale.
 A 1031 exchange can be compared to a loan from the federal government for the purchase of an extra income-generating estate.

 Several IRS provisions must be satisfied in order to apply for this cost-cutting benefit.
 You cannot directly sell the property and purchase another investment property immediately after.
 This transaction doesn’t qualify you for a tax deferral since a sale occurred – not an exchange.
 Here are the basic requirements you should know

 A 1031 exchange is a method to sell a property and avoid immediately paying taxes.
 The concept behind it is that you will use any earnings into the subsequent purchase of a new property.
 This allows you to delay paying taxes until you do another 1031 exchange or sell your new property.

 This mechanism gives you more purchasing power.
 Instead of paying taxes on the gains, and then using whatever is left for your next investment, you can defer paying taxes.
 The capital gain taxes can be up to 20% depending on the total gains from the sale.
 1031 exchange provides you with a significant leverage and wiggle room in your investment decisions.

 A 1031 exchange can be performed with the real estate that is used for investment or for business.
 It cannot be arranged with your home or personal residences.